boonebgorges/invite-anyone/readme.txt

 * Fixed bug that showed non-activated users in group invitation list on some instances of single WP
 * Fixed bug that limited number of displayed groups on invite by email screen
 * Cleaned up the appearance of the group list on the invite by email screen
+* Fixed bug that may have cause foreach problem in email invitation

 = 0.6.2 =
 * Fixed bug that kept group invitation member list from being populated on some non-MU setups